Component Visibility

 Was this helpful?

-Dynamic visibility is a powerful feature that lets you create user interfaces that adapt to different situations.
+Dynamic visibility is a powerful feature that enables you to create user interfaces that adapt to various situations.
 Instead of always showing all components, you can define rules determining when a component should be visible.

-Improved User Experience: Create cleaner, less cluttered interfaces by showing only relevant information.
+Improved User Experience: Create cleaner interfaces by showing only relevant information at the right time.

-Enhanced Performance: Components hidden based on visibility rules are not loaded, reducing page load times and server requests.
+Enhanced Performance: Hidden components aren't loaded, reducing page load times and server requests.

-More Responsive UI: The interface feels more dynamic and interactive as components appear and disappear based on user actions or data changes.
+More Responsive UI: The interface feels dynamic as components appear/disappear based on actions, data, or device.

 Every Avonni component has a Set Component Visible property (in the Properties Panel) that controls its display.
 You can set it to: